mpassid/MPASSid-proxy/idp-authn-impl-socialuser/README.md

 The copied bean definitions will need to be configured.

 1. You will need to define the OAuth parameters for the  authentication beans defined in /opt/shibboleth-idp/flows/authn/SocialUser/socialuser-authn-beans.xml.
 The activated beans will need to be mapped in SocialUserImplementationFactory bean defined in the same file.
 Remove mappings that you are not using.
 2. You will need to add the new authentication flow(s) to /opt/shibboleth-idp/conf/authn/general-authn.xml.
 The following snippet is only an example, your version may be different depending on which authentication flows you have decided to support.
 See /opt/shibboleth-idp/flows for available SocialUser flows.
-It makes sense to create new properly named flows atleast in the cases you use oauth2/oidc beans.
+It makes sense to create new properly named flows atleast in the cases of adopting generic oauth2/oidc flow examples.

 ```
 <bean id="authn/SocialUserTwitter" parent="shibboleth.AuthenticationFlow"